wazuh/wazuh-documentation/source/user-manual/uninstall/central-components.rst

       $ sudo bash wazuh-install.sh --uninstall

-This will remove Wazuh indexer, Wazuh server, and Wazuh dashboard from your cluster node.
+This will remove the Wazuh indexer, the Wazuh server, and the Wazuh dashboard.

 If you want to uninstall one specific central component, follow the instructions below.